Have you failed to complete a test paper because you ran out of time?

 Get some cardiovascular exercise

-This is probably the most ignored test-taking tip, as students don’t understand its correlation with performance in the exam.
+This is probably the most ignored test-taking tip, as students don’t appreciate that cardiovascular exercise can positively impact performance in the exam.
 Many, to squeeze out more time for the prep, in fact stop exercising as the exams draw closer.

 Physical exercise has been shown to improve concentration, alertness, and mood.
 Although nothing better than long-term regular exercise, even single session of exercise has been shown to improve concentration.